As of September 15, 2022, ALEX is no longer available. Below are resources to help you with your benefits decisions for the 2022 plan year.

 It is important to understand what these terms mean so you can understand your potential out-of-pocket costs.
-ALEX includes explanations of the common insurance terms as it explains how the plan designs work.
-Or use the Glossary of Health Coverage and Medical Terms, provided by the U.S. Department of Labor.
+Use the Glossary of Health Coverage and Medical Terms, provided by the U.S. Department of Labor.

-For more information about the major health systems for each insurance carrier and links to each insurance carrier’s provider directory, review the 2021 Health Plan Search or the 2022 Health Plan Search.
+For information about the major health systems for each insurance carrier and links to each insurance carrier’s provider directory, review the 2022 Health Plan Search.

 Each health insurance carrier offers two plan designs: the Health Plan and High Deductible Health Plan (HDHP).
-Both plan designs have Uniform Benefits.
-You need to decide whether you want the Health Plan or HDHP and then select the health insurance carrier that best meets your needs; based on providers and convenience.
-If you are uncertain if a HDHP is right for you, view the Plan Design Options eLearning video, provided by the Department of Employee Trust Funds.
+Both plan designs provide the same benefits.
+You need to decide if you want the Health Plan or HDHP and then select the health insurance carrier that best meets your needs (based on which hospitals, doctors, and clinics you want to use).
+To help you determine which plan design may be best for you, view the Plan Design Options eLearning video, provided by the Department of Employee Trust Funds.

 If you enroll in an HDHP, you are required to enroll in a Health Savings Account (HSA).
-An HSA is an individually-owned, triple tax-advantaged savings account you may use to pay for eligible medical, dental, prescription and vision expenses for you, your spouse and qualifying dependents.
+An HSA is an individually-owned, triple tax-advantaged savings account you may use to pay for eligible medical, dental, vision, and prescription expenses for you, your spouse and qualifying dependents.
 To enroll in an HDHP and an HSA, you must be eligible for both.

 To learn more about whether an HDHP is right for you, view the following Plan Design Options eLearning video, provided by the Department of Employee Trust Funds.

 The HDHPs and Health Plans both have deductibles before benefits are payable.
 The difference is the amount of the deductible and what it applies to.
-Both plan designs cover an annual preventive exam at no cost to you (there may however, be expenses from the exam that are not considered preventive).
+Both plan designs cover an annual preventive exam at no cost to you (unless there are services provided during the exam that are not considered preventive).

 If you have family coverage with an HDHP:

 You will pay for non-preventive medical services until you meet your annual $3,000 family deductible ($1,500 for single coverage).
-This includes visits to medical providers, including chiropractor, physical therapy, tests, procedures, facility charges, pharmacy benefits, etc. Benefits are payable once the deductible is met.
+This includes visits to medical providers, including chiropractor, physical therapy, tests, procedures, facility charges, and pharmacy benefits.
+Benefits are payable once the deductible is met.

 Prescription drugs are subject to the deductible.